krontech/chronos-updates/doc/XCOMPILE.md

 To avoid the installation of undesired packages on a developer machine, it is recommended to create a `chroot` for the purpose of building the package.

-`chroot` is a tool that allows the user to create and contain child process within a different root directory.
-For the purpose of packaging we can create a clean Debian operating system in a new directory, and use the new operating system for the building of our package, and then discard it when complete, without ever making changes to the host operating system.
-The advantage is that it isolates the package build environment from the developer's host system.
+`chroot` is a tool that allows the user to create and contain child processes within a different root directory.
+For the purpose of packaging we can create a clean Debian operating system in a new directory, and use the new operating system for the building of our package, and then discard it when complete.
+This isolates the build environment from being tainted by the developer's host machine, and vice-versa.

 `pbuilder` is a tool that automates the process of creating new root filesystems and `chroot`-ing into them for package building.
 You can create